PDRohde/drug-repurposing/README.md

 ```

 For details on how to use the `gact` and `qgg` packages, please refer to their respective GitHub documentation and associated scientific publications.
-You can find links to these resources and more at [https://pdrohde.github.io/](https://pdrohde.github.io/).
+<br>You can find links to these resources and more at [https://pdrohde.github.io/](https://pdrohde.github.io/).

 ## gact Workflow Scripts